 Beginning on Monday, February 4, we will close the two floors across from the gymnasium, with the exception of the group fit studio and access to the track through June 2019.
 The main impact will be the children’s gym, child care/babysitting and Mind and Body studio.
 We anticipate keeping the current Group Fitness Studio open for the majority of the construction until early May when that space will close for the final weeks of construction.
 We have succeeded in moving the majority of programming to other spaces in the building.
 Our goal is to minimize our member and user disruption.

 How will you communicate with members about construction impact?

 It’s an exciting time at JCC Greater Boston and there will be a lot of details to communicate to our members and users.
-We plan to update our community in several ways: via a dedicated section of our website, through email as needed, and by posting signs in the building.
-If you have opted out of JCC community emails, please contact us at firstname.lastname@example.org to rejoin this important communication system.
+We plan to update our community in several ways: via a dedicated section of our website, dedicated Sunday construction email updates, and by posting signs in the building.
+If you have opted out of JCC Greater Boston emails, please contact us at firstname.lastname@example.org to rejoin this important communication system.

 How will parking be impacted during the project?

 We are very aware of the need for smooth and easy access to the building at all times.
 We want to limit the impact on parking as much possible.
 If there are any adjustments to parking, we will clearly communicate those to our community on a regular and timely basis.
-Staging of and delivery routes for construction materials and machinery will be worked out over the course of the late winter and early spring with an eye to your convenience and safety.
+Staging of and delivery routes for construction materials and machinery will be worked out with an eye to your convenience and safety.
 We’ll provide abundant signage and, if need be, staff, in the lot during busy times to make sure your access is unimpeded.